About Sales III

 (Loudly) "Oh, I'm so disorganized!"
 (Intended to generate pity and sympathy.)

 What excuses do you find for yourself?

 And the conversation behind the question is the mother lode.

 I'm Un??? where Un is completed with: worthy, focused, successful, organized, acceptable, and so forth.

 When we make excuses for ourselves, we do our best to make them stick and we defend them almost to the death!
 We will hold as true stuff we know to be untrue - "I'm unsuccessful" is a favorite - just to keep the excuse working.
 This is a place where a coach can make an enormous difference and help you give up the excuses that stand in the way of the success you really want to be.
 Hint: 516 944-6454 or email@example.com.

 Consider what would be possible if you took on becoming a sales master.
 You're good at it now.
 And you can get by the way you are.
 But Mastery is where the money is!
 As you've read through these newsletters, you've seen that there are two simple issues - take on some processes you already know how to do but don't do, and give up some processes which don't work for you.
 Would you like to have your business awash with money?
 You don't have to be the biggest shark in the ocean - but wouldn't it be nice to be the fattest one!

-Have a question for Craig?
-Ask or leave a comment below!
+Have a question for Craig or want to leave a comment?
+Click here.